MarcelKempf/GDPR/README.md

 ## Demo
-You can see the final plugin here: https://marcelkempf.github.io/GDPR/index.html
+You can see the final product here: https://marcelkempf.github.io/GDPR/index.html